OpenCyphal/pycyphal/README.md

 PyUAVCAN is a full-featured implementation of the UAVCAN protocol stack intended for non-embedded, user-facing applications such as GUI software, diagnostic tools, automation scripts, prototypes, and various R&D cases.
-PyUAVCAN consists of a Python library (package) and a simple CLI tool for basic diagnostics and shell script automation.

 PyUAVCAN aims to support all features and transport layers of UAVCAN, be portable across all major platforms supporting Python,